AvizNetworks/ones-pyapi/examples/day1fm/readme.md

 ```

 ## Deploy Config
-This API will take a YAML template as input to automatically generate the network configuration for the following deployments, validate the same and apply to make the data center fabric Operational with single click.
+This method takes Yaml file as input, and shall be used by the fabric manager to orchestrate the network.
+There are pre-validated templates for various data center fabric deployments using SONiC.
+Yaml templates can be found [here](https://github.com/AvizNetworks/ones-pyapi/tree/master/examples/day1fm/yaml-templates)

 - BGP IP CLOS
 - BGP IP CLOS with MC LAG
 - Layer 2 VXLAN with MCLAG